hharnisc/hypercwd/README.md

 # HyperCwd

-Opens new tabs with the same directory as the current tab in HyperTerm
+Opens new tabs with the same directory as the current tab in Hyper

 ![New Tabs](https://raw.githubusercontent.com/hharnisc/hypercwd/master/newTabs.gif)

 ## Installation

-Open ~/.hyperterm.js and add `hypercwd` to the list of plugins.
+Open ~/.hyper.js and add `hypercwd` to the list of plugins.